sasagawa888/nprolog/document/COMPILER.md

 ```

+# Option

+- compile_file(F,c)
+If you provide c as the second argument, the converted C code will be retained.
+You can check what kind of code is being generated.

+- compile_file(F,o)
+If you provide o as the second argument, it simply compiles the C source code and generates the object code.
+This is useful when you need to manually modify the compiled code.

 # C inline
 N-Prolog allows embedding C code in the body section.
 When a string is passed to cinline/1, it is directly embedded into the compiled code as is.